jygastaud/hugo-microtypo/README.md

 ## Usage

+### Simple case: You want to apply microtypo to .Content variable

 * Replace any `{{ .Content }}` call by `{{ partial "content.html" . }}`
 * Rebuild your site and you're done :tada:

+### Advanced case: You want to apply microtypo to any variable with content inside

+For that case, you can use the `microtypo.html` partial.

+Let say you want to apply microtypo to the `.Summary` variable, you will have to
+replace `{{ .Summary }}` call by `{{ partial "microtypo.html" (dict "Content" .Summary "CurrentLang" .Site.Language.Lang) }}`.

+To make it works for any other variable, you just have to replace `.Summary` variable in the `dict` function.

+`"Content"` key and `"CurrentLang" .Site.Language.Lang` must be keep.

 ## Contribute